jcsec-security/all-things-reentrancy/README.md

 The auxiliary token contract includes a `burnAll()` function that allows the burned to burn the whole balance of a given user.

-Modify `src/03-template_attacker.sol` to successfully pass the test found in `test/03-poc.sol` to proof the success of your attack.
+Modify `src/03-template_attacker.sol` to successfully pass the test found in `test/03-poc.sol` to prove the success of your attack.

 :computer: Use the following line to run the test and check the success of your proof of concept:
 ```sh